achiever04/Codtech-Cloud-Internship-/task2-monitoring/README.md

 # Task 2: Cloud Monitoring and Alerting – Google Cloud

 ## Objective
-To monitor a Compute Engine VM instance using Google Cloud Monitoring and set up alerting for high CPU usage.
+To monitor a Compute Engine VM instance using Google Cloud Monitoring and set up alerting for high CPU usage and service availability.

 ---